-On our way back, a thunder storm chased us and we just made it to our car before it started to rain.
-So – we experienced the wide open views of the Grand Canyon from the North Rim Visitor Center right after the air had been washed clean.
+On our way back, a thunder storm chased us.
+We made it to our car just before it started to rain.
+So, we experienced the wide open views of the Grand Canyon from the North Rim Visitor Center right after the air had been washed clean.

 |Zion National Park – the hole in the middle of the

 picture is the entrance to the 1.1 mile long tunnel